 Thinking with Islands

 kyklàda.press is a small imprint in Athens founded by a trans-disciplinary group of artists during the pandemic.
-Stefanie Peter, head of cultural programs of the Goethe-Institut Athen, spoke with David Bergé and Dimitra Kondylatou, two members of the publishing team, about the project.
+Stefanie Peter, head of cultural programs of the Goethe-Institut Athen, spoke with David Bergé, co-founder and director, and Dimitra Kondylatou, artist and author, about the project.

 You’ve just founded a publishing house: how did you come up with the idea and how would you describe your practice?